chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 notion of equality $x = y$ with the notion of there being a path $x
 \rightsquigarrow y$, so it is helpful to have some relevant background from algebraic topology.
-One essential idea is that given some path in a space, we want consider the family of paths that are continuous deformations from each other.
+One essential idea is that given some path in a space, we want to consider the family of paths that are continuous deformations from each other.

 It is not too onerous to state this formally, taking definitions from